Put hydrogen in your tank – and a smile on your face

 Clean driving and a clean conscience.

-H2 MOBILITY’s roadmap provides for the establishment of the first 100 hydrogen stations by 2018/2019 unconditionally and irrespective of the number of fuel cell vehicles on the road.
+H2 MOBILITY’s roadmap provides for the establishment of the first 100 hydrogen stations by 2018/2019 irrespective of the number of fuel cell vehicles on the road.
 The goal is to set up ten stations in each of six German metropolitan areas (Hamburg, Berlin, Rhine-Ruhr, Frankfurt, Stuttgart and Munich) as well as ensuring hydrogen corridors along motorways.

 The second phase of the project will be aligned with the numbers of fuel cell vehicles registered.
 A total of 400 hydrogen refuelling stations are to ensure nationwide coverage across Germany by 2023, and pave the way for an electric mobility future.